 Any student pursuing a degree in Communication & Media Studies needs to check out University of North Carolina at Chapel Hill.
 With 601 undergraduates, communications is quite a popular major at University of North Carolina at Chapel Hill.
 University of North Carolina at Chapel Hill is among the largest schools in North Carolina.

 University of North Carolina at Chapel Hill has one of the best graduation rates in the nation, with 80.4% of college students completing their degree on time.Students shouldn't let concerns about affordability prevent them from deciding on University of North Carolina at Chapel Hill as 56.0% of students get some sort of financial aid.
-Interested in knowing more about University of North Carolina at Chapel Hill's campus?
-Take a virtual tour.
+A virtual tour is a great way to explore University of North Carolina at Chapel Hill.

 It's hard to find a better school than Cornell University if you wish to pursue Communication & Media Studies as a major.
 Graduates from the communication & media studies degree program at Cornell University make 31.4% more than the average college grad in this field.
 Ithaca, New York is an ideal environment for college students who enjoy the fast-paced urban lifestyle.